tslearn-team/tslearn/README.md

 * Add metric learning for time series (Garreau _et al._)
 * Add automatic retrieval of UCR/UEA datasets and 1M remote sensing time series?
 * Add LB_Keogh for nearest neighbor search
+* Add Itakura and SakoeChiba variants of DTW
 * Add Cost-Aware Early Classification of TS (Tavenard & Malinowski)?

 **If you want other ML methods for time series to be added to this TODO list, do not hesitate to open an issue!**